 5. You’re just going to blow it on something dumb anyway.

 As pious as you are, there’s still extra money in your budget somewhere.
-Create a budget for charity donations, then some of your extra money (each month or each year) and donate it to charity.
-Use your spending money to make a difference instead of spending it on Brookstone goods you’ll use once.
-And if you think you don’t have enough, take that extra 2% you’ll be earning next year and put that toward a charity fund.
-For someone making $30,000, that’s about $500!
+Create a budget for charity donations, so some of your extra money (each month or each year) will go to charity.
+And if you think you don’t have enough, take 2% of the raise you’ll be earning next year and put that toward a charity fund.
+For someone making $30,000, that’s about $500 donated next year!

 6. You’ll help yourself at the same time.

 Studies show that when individuals spend money on gifts for friends or charitable organizations, their happiness increases while those who spend on themselves get no such boost.
 Even Scrooge can agree that everyone wins when we give to charity.
 So if you’re selfish, there’s yet another reason to give to others.